masum184e/expressjs_complete_authentication/README.md

 - `{{baseUrl}}/api/admins/login`         - `POST`   - provide interface to perform admin login functionalities
 - `{{baseUrl}}/api/admins/`              - `GET`    - provide authrorized admin details
-- `{{baseUrl}}/api/admins/users/all`     - `GET`    - provide user list only for authrized admin
+- `{{baseUrl}}/api/admins/users/all`     - `GET`    - provide user list only to authorized admin
-- `{{baseUrl}}/api/admins/users/:userId` - `GET`    - provide specific user details only for authrized admin
+- `{{baseUrl}}/api/admins/users/:userId` - `GET`    - provide specific user details only to authorized admin
-- `{{baseUrl}}/api/admins/users/:userId` - `DELETE` - remove specific user details only for authrized admin
+- `{{baseUrl}}/api/admins/users/:userId` - `DELETE` - remove specific user details only to authorized admin
 - `{{baseUrl}}/api/users/registration`                          - `POST` - provide interface to perform user registration
 - `{{baseUrl}}/api/users/login`                                 - `POST` - provide interface to perform user login
 - `{{baseUrl}}/api/users`                                       - `GET`  - provide authrorized user details
-- `{{baseUrl}}/api/users/upload-profile-picture`                - `POST` - provide interface upload profile picture only for authorized user
+- `{{baseUrl}}/api/users/upload-profile-picture`                - `POST` - provide interface to upload profile picture only to authorized user
 - `{{baseUrl}}/api/users/reset-password-otp`                    - `GET`  - provide interface for sending otp to register user
 - `{{baseUrl}}/api/users/reset-password/:token/:verificationId` - `PUT`  - provide interface to reset password by valid otp

 ## CRUD
 __Create (C):__
 - __User Registration:__ The API allows users to create an account by providing their first name, last name, email, phone number, and password.
-When users register, a new user record in the database.
+When users register, a new user record created in the database.

 __Read (R):__
-- __User Profile Management:__ Authorized admin can view all the register users information as well as his own information.
+- __Profile Management:__ Authorized admin can view all the register users information as well as his own information.

 __Update (U):__
-- __Profile Picture Uploading:__ Authrorized user can update their profile profile picture.
+- __Profile Picture Uploading:__ Authrorized user can update their profile picture.
 When authorized users update their profiles, the API modifies their existing user records in the database to reflect the changes.
-- __User Reset Password:__ When user forgot his password, a otp is sent to users mobile number.
-By providing the otp with correct verification code, he will be able to update his password.
+- __User Reset Password:__ When user forgot his password, an otp has been sent to users mobile number.
+By providing the otp with correct verification token, user will be able to update his password.

 __Delete (D):__
-- __Remove User:__ Authrized admin have the ability to remove specific user account from database.
+- __Remove User:__ Authorized admin have the ability to remove specific user account from database.

 ## Dependencies